Chimpanzee Management Program

 The NIH Chimpanzee Management Program (ChiMP) supports long-term, cost-effective housing and maintenance at NIH-supported facilities for chimpanzees.
 ORIP provides programmatic oversight of the facilities and ensures they comply with the Animal Welfare Act, and policies concerning laboratory animal care and use.

-In September 2002, NCRR announced the award of a contract to Chimp Haven, Inc ., a private, nonprofit organization, to establish and operate a chimpanzee sanctuary.
-The sanctuary will provide lifetime care for federally owned or supported chimpanzees that are no longer needed for biomedical research.
-Over the term of the 10-year, cost-sharing contract, NCRR will provide approximately $19 million in total costs, and Chimp Haven will contribute approximately $4 million toward direct costs.
-NCRR also awarded two construction grants, totaling a little over $11.5 million, so that Chimp Haven could develop and build the state-of-the-art facility.
-A sanctuary system to provide lifetime care of retired research chimpanzees was mandated by the Chimpanzees Health Improvement, Maintenance, and Protection (CHIMP) Act of December 2000.
+In September 2002, the first award of a contract was made to Chimp Haven, Inc ., a private, nonprofit organization, to establish and operate a chimpanzee sanctuary.
+This federal sanctuary system provides lifetime care of retired research chimpanzees as mandated by the Chimpanzees Health Improvement, Maintenance, and Protection (CHIMP) Act of December 2000.

-In addition, NCRR has issued standards to implement provisions of the CHIMP Act, which authorized the Secretary of the Department of Health and Human Services to develop and publish standards of care for chimpanzees held in the sanctuary system.
+Standards were issued to implement provisions of the CHIMP Act, which authorized the Secretary of the Department of Health and Human Services to develop and publish standards of care for chimpanzees held in the sanctuary system.
 The standards apply to only those facilities receiving funds as a part of the federally-funded chimpanzee sanctuary system.

 October 10, 2008, Federal Register Notice: Standards of Care for Chimpanzees Held in the Federally Supported Chimpanzee System (183K PDF, requires free Acrobat Reader ).